 Christ frequently used 3rd person titles, such as the Son of Man and the Helper.
 Just as Christ sent the Helper—Himself—so Yahweh sent His Angel—Himself.

 The cleansing of Joshua's filthy robes in Zechariah 3 is a future application of the cleansing in Leviticus 16, when Jesus Christ cleanses Israel in the future.

 The book of Hebrews systematically proves Christ's superiority to patriarchs, prophets, the Levitical Priesthood, and angels, establishing His credentials.

 The Day of Atonement is not fulfilled with the binding of Satan.
 Rather, there are numerous prophecies of God atoning for the sins of physical Israel.

-The Sermon on the Mount is as vitally important to us today as it was when Christ preached it.
-It contains within it the very way we are to conduct our lives as God's representatives on this earth.
-How well are we following what Christ taught?
+The Sermon on the Mount is as vitally important today as when Christ preached it.
+It contains the way we are to live as God's representatives on this earth.

 John Ritenbaugh takes issue with certain misguided biblical scholars who claim Abraham was a primitive, backward donkey caravaneer or perhaps a mythical or composite figure.
-Abraham came from a highly advanced civilization located in Mesopotamia, highly advanced in science, knowing calculus and chemistry, having indoor running water under pressure.
-Abraham, a direct descendant of Eber, Shem, and Noah, was drafted by God to leave his land at 75 years of age, vested with the patriarchal responsibility to teach and command his family the wisdom of God, providing a genealogical line from which Christ emerges.
+Abraham came from a highly advanced civilization located in Mesopotamia, highly ad. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.